NatNight99/english-for-designers/04_tone of voice/first_draft.md

 # Voice, Tone and style
 To be honest, I’ve never taken very big interest in brands as a whole.
 I sure prefer some like Wacom or KOH-I-NOOR HARDTMUTH for art resources.
 And if I really have to grab something to eat really fast and unhealthy, I would most likely choose McDonalds.
 But do I really care for how those brands sound like...?
-Oh well, not really, ’ interested in what they have to offer but I don’t need to see what they preach on Twitter.
+Oh well, not really, I’m interested in what they have to offer but I don’t need to see what they preach on Twitter.

 So it was not an easy task for me to choose which I find to be as a good example or which do I really trust.